 While the idea of naming a baby after a favorite IKEA product seems like a bit of a stretch at first, humor us.
 We scoured the site to find the cutest chairs and fabrics to see if the names were just as charming as their material counterparts, and they are!
-Get your notepads ready—you'll want to jot these modern monikers down.
+Get your notepads ready—you'll want to jot these IKEA-inspired baby names down.

-Sofia is the Nordic spelling of the name Sophia, which was the third-most-popular girls' name in 2015.
+Sofia is the Nordic spelling of the name Sophia, which was the third-most-popular girls' name in the U.S. in 2015.
 It's also the name of a pretty blue-and-white–striped fabric at IKEA.
 The name recently grew in popularity in Sweden, thanks in part to Princess Sofia of Sweden, who married Prince Carl Philip in 2015.
-With a stylish name that means "wisdom," it's perfect for your own little princess.
+A stylish name that means "wisdom," it's perfect for your own little princess.

 Jan is a variation of John with German origins; it means "God is gracious."
-While it's commonly used as a boys' name in countries like Denmark and Sweden, it's more commonly used as a diminutive of Janet or Janice in the U.S. It's also the name of AD 100 interior designer Jan Showers.
+While it's commonly used for boys in countries like Denmark and Sweden, it's used as a diminutive of Janet or Janice in the U.S. It's also the name of AD 100 interior designer Jan Showers.
 At IKEA, a beautifully simple chair is called Janinge, a combination of two popular Scandinavian boys names (Jan and Inge).
 To us, it's the perfect gender-neutral name.

 If, like most Americans, you like the name Emma, chances are you'll love its Scandinavian counterpart, Emmie (or Emmi).
 The adorable girls' name is also a pretty-in-pink striped fabric at IKEA.
 For the Americanized spelling, opt for Emmy, like actress Emmy Rossum.
 The name means "universal"—perfect for your mini traveler.